-Security forces that have been tasked with the establishment and preservation of public order (TAF, Gendarmerie, Coast Guard and Police) undertake this mission by conducting operations towards establishing internal security within the framework of rules and principles specified by both international agreements and domestic legislations.
+Security forces that have been tasked with the establishment and preservation of public order (TAF, Gendarmerie, Coast Guard and Police) carry out this mission by conducting operations towards establishing internal security within the framework of rules and principles specified by both international agreements and domestic legislation.

-Pursuant to the Law on Provincial Administration (Law No: 5442), temporary village guards have also been locally established for the protection of the life, security and properties of population living in villages and those village guards contribute to the security forces in fight against terrorism.
+Pursuant to the Law on Provincial Administration (Law No. 5442), security guards are also locally assigned to protect the life, security and property of the population living in villages and those security guards contribute to the security forces in fighting terrorism.

-Security forces are deployed in accordance with the principles of proportionality and necessity when undertaking tasks concerning struggle against terrorism.
+Security forces are deployed in accordance with the principles of proportionality and necessity when undertaking tasks concerning counter-terrorism.

-Coast Guard Command which was founded by the Law No: 2692 functions as a law enforcement agency for protecting and securing all of our seas and enforcing the laws on the seas.
-All tasks and responsibilities given to the law enforcement by present regulations are carried out by this Command.
+Coast Guard Command which was founded by Law 2692, serves as a law enforcement agency for protecting and securing Turkish waters and enforcing the laws.
+All law enforcement tasks and responsibilities pursuant to present regulations are carried out by this Command.

-Coast Guard Command is also tasked with providing escort to foreign war ships traversing Turkish Straits and visiting Turkish ports during the time of their passage and stay; together with providing escort and protection to vessels shipping dangerous, chemical and poisonous material including LPG and LNG.
+Coast Guard Command is also tasked with providing escort to foreign warships traversing Turkish Straits and visiting Turkish ports during the time of their passage and stay along with providing escort and protection to vessels shipping dangerous, chemical and poisonous material including LPG and LNG.